phonegap/phonegap-mobile-accessibility/README.md

 The event fires when Touch Exploration has been enabled on an Android device.
 The event returns an object, `info`, with the current status of accessibility features on the device.
-If a screen reader is active, `info.isTouchExplorationEnabled` will equal `true`.
+If Touch Exploration is active, `info.isTouchExplorationEnabled` will equal `true`.

 ```javascript
     // Define a persistent callback method to handle the event